Malcolm Martin and Gaynor Dowling

 Their different backgrounds – Martin studied sculpture before going on to the Royal College of Art, while Dowling trained as textile artist – spark their collaboration, bringing the fluidity and rhythm of textiles to this least fluid of mediums.

 Martin and Dowling live and work in Gloucestershire, UK.
-They have an established international reputation and an impressive collector base, having sold a large group of pieces to haute couture designer Karl Lagerfeld.
-The artists’ work is also held in many public collections, including the Crafts Council, UK; Boston Museum of Fine Art, USA; Birmingham City Museum and Art Gallery (Contemporary Art Society purchase) UK; Fitzwilliam Museum, Cambridge, UK; Ruskin Gallery, Sheffield, UK; and The Wood Turning Center, Philadelphia, PA.
+They have an established international reputation and their work is held in many public collections, including the Crafts Council, UK; Boston Museum of Fine Art, USA; Birmingham City Museum and Art Gallery, UK; Fitzwilliam Museum, UK; Ruskin Gallery, UK; and The Wood Turning Center, Philadelphia, PA.